 ToR for Rapporteur Group on Industry Engagement, Metrics (RG-IEM)

 To consider the issue of industry engagement discussed at WTSA-20, including Resolution 68 (Rev. Hammamet, 2016) or draft revised Resolution 68.
+(WTSA-20 Action 10).

+To perform a review of the CXO/CTO coordination process

+Note from Chairman: Proposal from C14 to be discussed in conjunction with agenda item 5.1 and C20.

-(WTSA-20 Action 10).Establish an appropriate mechanism at TSAG level to be used at the study group level and at the Focus group level to examine and coordinate work on new and emerging technologies (Res.22 resolves 5, 6, 7).
+Establish an appropriate mechanism at TSAG level to be used at the study group level and at the Focus group level to examine and coordinate work on new and emerging technologies (Res.22 resolves 5, 6, 7).

 Review outcomes of former RG-StdsStrat (e.g. metrics, statistics).